taw00/manuscript-css/vbeta/examples/example-poems.md

 <!--
-Short-form manuscript for poetry.
+Poetry submission packet of multiple poems example.

 Poetry manuscripts, no matter the length, are typically formatted as a series of poems without a title page or table of contents.
 Each page has a page header and facts, as well as a title, and then the poem.

 - no title-page stuff: the opening .m-page-header and .m-title-header
-- the poem with its own page-header and line-count
+- the poems (each with their own page-header and line-count)
 - citation scene, for show

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of